-Point source data are not available for all processes.
-Sources may not need to report emissions if these are below a specified reporting threshold or, in the case of processes regulated by local authorities, the NAEI may not collect any emissions data from the regulator.
-In some cases, datasets are not complete, indicating that not all sources have reported as they should have.
+It should be noted, however, that even given the comprehensive information compiled in the above registers and datasets, point source data are not available for all processes.
+Some sources are not required to report emissions if these are below a specified threshold or, in the case of processes regulated by local authorities, the NAEI may not collect any emissions data from the regulator.
 Furthermore, some point sources are not regulated.
 In these cases, point source data is generated using national emission factors and a 'surrogate' activity statistic.
 Examples of this approach are given below:

-- Estimates of plant capacity, including estimates made by AEA Energy & Environment can be used to allocate the national emission estimate.
-This approach is, for example, used for bread bakeries where AEA Energy & Environment have estimated the capacity of each of about 70 large mechanised bakeries. - Emission estimates for one pollutant can be used to disaggregate the national emission estimate of another pollutant.
+- Estimates of plant capacity, including estimates made by AEA can be used to allocate the national emission estimate.
+This approach is, for example, used for bread bakeries where AEA have estimated the capacity of each of about 70 large mechanised bakeries. - Emission estimates for one pollutant can be used to disaggregate the national emission estimate of another pollutant.
 For example, emissions of PM10 from certain coating processes have been estimated by allocating the national total to sites based on their share of the national VOC emission. - Assuming that plant which do not report emissions have similar rates of emissions as plant within the same sector which do report emissions.
 In cases where point source data are available for the sector from the PI, emissions data may be missing for a small proportion of sites, generally either because the process is small and emissions are below reporting thresholds or because the site closed that year and did not therefore submit a report.
 In these cases, emissions are calculated by assuming that these sites will emit at the same rate as other sites for which emissions data are available. - Emissions can be distributed using surrogate data other than capacity.
-For example, in the case of Scotch malt whisky distilleries, emissions of VOC from distilling are distributed using the number of stills as a measure of the scale of operations and therefore emissions. - Assuming that all plants in a given sector have equal emissions.
+For example, in the case of Scotch malt whisky distilleries, emissions of VOC from distilling are distributed using capacity except in cases where this is not known and then the number of stills is used as a measure of the scale of operations and therefore emissions. - Assuming that all plants in a given sector have equal emissions.
 In a few cases where there are relatively few plant in a sector but no activity data can be derived, emissions are assumed to be equal at all of the sites.